cmecmetrics/cmec-driver/README.md

 - Execute the specified list of modules on the provided observational data, model data, and working data.

 ## cmec-driver python
 A python version of the driver can be found under /src.
+The driver only requires packages from the python standard library.
+The test module (test/cmec-test.py) requires numpy and xarray.

 Usage is similar to the original C++ cmec-driver.
 From the cmec-driver directory: